-Dimethyl fumarate is a prescription medication used to treat a type of multiple sclerosis with symptoms that flare up from time to time known as relapsing-remitting multiple sclerosis.
+Dimethyl fumarate is a prescription medication used to treat a type of multiple sclerosis (MS) with symptoms that flare up from time to time known as relapsing-remitting multiple sclerosis.
 Dimethyl fumarate is sometime abbreviated as “DMF”.
 It is sold under the brand name Tecfidera®.
-It works by lowering inflammation and preventing the nerve damage that causes symptoms of multiple sclerosis.
-Dimethyl fumarate is also sometimes used to treat plaque psoriasis.
+It works by lowering inflammation and preventing the nerve damage that causes symptoms of MS. Dimethyl fumarate is also sometimes used to treat plaque psoriasis.

 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.